matt-ankerson/vue-adal/README.md

   });
 },
 ```
-In the event that the current user has not accepted the permissions granted to access the requested resource - an interactive authentication request can be invoked with this function:
+In the event that something goes wrong (perhaps the user has not accepted the permissions granted to access the requested resource) - an interactive authentication request can be invoked with this function:
 ``` JavaScript
 acquireTokenRedirect() {
   this.authenticationContext.acquireTokenRedirect('resource id');
 },
 ```
-Verify whether the user has been properly authenticated:
+ADAL can be queried to determine whether the user has been properly authenticated:
 ``` JavaScript
 isAuthenticated() {
   // getCachedToken will only return a valid, non-expired token.